CartoDB/data-services/README.md

-#CartoDB internal geocoder
+#CARTO internal geocoder

 *Disclaimer:*

-*The administrative boundaries which are used in this service are the ones offered by our data providers, such as Natural Earth Data, Geonames or Quattroshapes, and do not imply the opinion on the part of CartoDB.*
+*The administrative boundaries which are used in this service are the ones offered by our data providers, such as Natural Earth Data, Geonames or Quattroshapes, and do not imply the opinion on the part of CARTO.*